 Elk Grove Village is experiencing continued financial progress and stability through an increase of business development activity.
-The first quarter of 2018 industrial vacancy rate stands at a low 2.87%.
+The 2018 industrial vacancy rate stands at a low 2.7%.
 As a result, the General Fund has experienced positive balances for the past several years.
 This is predominately resulting from rising Sales Tax as well as building permit fees.
 While we appreciate less-trying economic times, the Mayor, Village Board, and Department Heads continually explore innovative methods of delivering services in a cost effective manner.

-Several important steps were taken during fiscal year 2018 to lay the foundations for fiscal year 2019.
-The Village's Information Technology Department is preparing for implementation of the fourth phase of a new enterprise-wide (ERP) computer system.
-The multi-year transition to this new system is intended to result in increased worker productivity and efficiency.
+Several important steps were taken during fiscal year 2019 to lay the foundations for fiscal year 2020.
+The Village's Information Technology and Finance Departments completed the fourth phase of implementation of a new enterprise-wide (ERP) computer system.
+The multi-year transition to this new system is intended to result in increased worker productivity, efficiency and customer service.
 Moreover, a number of capital items remain contemplated in the Capital Projects, Water/Sewer Fund, as well as the Business Leaders Forum Fund.

-In December 2017, the Village annexed a greenfield subdivision to be developed as the “Elk Grove Technology Park” – an 85 acre light industrial development that included the Busse Farm and neighboring properties.
-We look forward to construction commencing in the spring of 2018, with a planned 1.25 million new square footage of new industrial development.
+The "Elk Grove Technology Park" is under construction--this development serves as an 85 acre light industrial Tech Park redevelopment that included the Busse Farm and neighboring properties with a planned 1.25 million new square footage of new industrial property.

 After having celebrated its 60th birthday, the Village Board is planning for the future with a new capital program entitled: “EGV 2025”.
 This program is an 8-year, $125 million capital investment program designed to prepare the community for its next 60 years.
-Thus far, the Biesterfield Public Works garage rehabilitation has been completed.
-Today, two new fire stations are in development (1 tear-down/rebuild on Meacham and 1 on a new site at 700 Fargo) along with one new Public Works garage on Devon Ave.
-The construction of these projects should be completed at the tail end of Fiscal Year 2019.
+The Village finalized its own construction of public buildings.
+The James Paul Petri Public Works facility was occupied in January and includes 85,000 square feet of office and garage space.
+The 8 acre development also includes a salt storage barn and fueling station.
+Two brand-new fire stations opened for operations at the end of April 2019.

 In light of the recent positive fiscal health of the Village, the Village Board also eliminated the annual vehicle sticker program for residents in March 2018.
 The economic success of the Village presented this opportunity to give back to the residents of Elk Grove Village.